KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 Its integration is not fusion.

-What completes is not the birth of the self, but the self’s coherent possession of all that it has expressed.
+What completes is not the birth of the self, but the self's coherent possession of all that it has expressed.

 From there, the centropic being may acclivate into Form-dwelling without ceasing to be itself.